Internet-Draft Enhanced VPN Framework June 2024

 Concretely, there are many existing techniques which can be used to provide traffic isolation, such as IP and MPLS VPNs or other multi- tenant virtual network techniques.
 Controlled Load Services may be realized as described in [RFC2211].
 Other tools may include various forms of resource management and reservation techniques, such as network capacity planning, allocating dedicated network resources, traffic policing or shaping, prioritizing in using shared network resources etc., so that a subset of bandwidth, buffers, and queueing resources can be available in the underlay network to support the enhanced VPN services.

 To provide the required traffic isolation, or to reduce the interaction with other enhanced VPN services, network resources may need to be reserved in the data plane of the underlay network and dedicated to traffic from a specific enhanced VPN service or a specific group of enhanced VPN services.
 This may introduce scalability concerns both in the implementation (as each enhanced VPN may need to be tracked in the network) and in how many resources need to be reserved and how the services are mapped to the resources (Section 4.4).
-Thus, some trade-off needs to be considered to provide the traffic isolation and limited interaction between enhanced VPN services.
+Thus, some trade-off needs to be considered to provide the traffic isolation and limited interaction between an enhanced VPN services and other services.

 A dedicated physical network can be used to meet stricter SLO and SLE requests, at the cost of allocating resources on a long-term and end- to-end basis.
 On the other hand, where adequate traffic isolation and limited interaction can be achieved at the packet layer, this permits the resources to be shared amongst a group of services and only dedicated to a service on a temporary basis.
 By combining conventional VPNs with TE/QoS/security techniques, an enhanced VPN offers a variety of means to honor customer's requirements.